What's The Difference Between Polyamory & An Open Relationship?

 ADVERTISEMENT

-The thing is, many people tend to use relationship type labels interchangeably, when in reality, they all have their own unique descriptions.
+The thing is, many people tend to use relationship-type labels interchangeably when in reality, they all have their own unique descriptions.
 Two big ones that people tend to conflate are open relationships and polyamory.
-Even though both fall under the umbrella of ENM, polyamory and open relationships are two different things.
+Even though both falls under the umbrella of ENM, polyamory and open relationships are two different things.
 Let’s break it down.

 What is polyamory?

-“Polyamory is a lifestyle where one person has multiple loving relationships with other people,” Marla Renee Stewart, MA, certified sexologist at Velvet Lips Sex Ed and co-founder of the Sex Down South Conference says.
+“Polyamory is a lifestyle where one person has multiple loving relationships with other people,” Marla Renee Stewart, MA, a certified sexologist says.
 “Some people also feel that it is a sexual orientation in the way that people are relating to one another.”

 Though the term polyamory has increased in popularity in recent years, the practice of having multiple romantic and sexual partners at once isn’t new.
 “Although the lifestyle is quite common all around the world, the term ‘polyamory’ is fairly new,” Stewart says.
 “There are many different types of polyamorous relationships, such as solo polyamory, polygamy, polyandry, polygyny, relationship anarchist, etc.”